INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ## 1. Introduction <a name="introduction"></a>

-_TO_BE_REVIEW_
+_TO_BE_REVIEWED_

-This is the best practice document, originated from a consolidated proposal based on the collection and comparison of all the proposals received from the contributing Member State representatives of the MIWP 2.3.2 technical sub-group.

-This document implements the recommendations and best-practice actions as initially described in the [Discussion Paper on possible simplification of data-service linking in INSPIRE](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx) and further improved by the subsequent proposals [proposals for the simplification approach](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/tree/main/proposals) made by the members of the technical sub-group.
+This good practice candidate is based on the collection and comparison of proposals received from the Member State members of the temporary MIWP technical sub-group on data and service linking simplification.
+This document leverages on the recommendations, initially described in the [Discussion Paper on possible simplification of data-service linking in INSPIRE](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx), and further improved by the subsequent [proposals for the simplification approach](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/tree/main/proposals) made by the members of the technical sub-group.

 The reference for the metadata specification used in this proposal is the [INSPIRE MD TG].
 The reference for the INSPIRE Network Service (Download and View) specifications are the [INSPIRE NS - Download Service TG] and [INSPIRE NS - View Service TG].

 ## 2. Scope <a name="scope"></a>

-_TO_BE_REVIEW_
+_TO_BE_REVIEWED_

-The scope of this document is to provide a well-defined series of opinionated interpretations and rules (that de facto standard web applications can currently support), based on the current list of Requirements and Recommendations expressed in the INSPIRE Technical Guidance documents.
+The scope of this document is to provide a well-defined series of opinionated interpretations and rules, that de facto standard web applications can currently support, based on the current list of Requirements and Recommendations expressed in the INSPIRE Technical Guidance (TG) documents.

 ## 3. Conformance <a name="conformance"></a>

-_TO_BE_REVIEW_
+_TO_BE_REVIEWED_

 The recommendations expressed here apply to the data set and service metadata records, as well as to the service (capabilities) documents.
-In particular, the data set and service metadata records must be INSPIRE-compliant (through the Reference Validator), should be available in the relevant national geoportal catalog (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), and they should be harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu).
+In particular, the data set and service metadata records shall be INSPIRE-compliant (checked through the Reference Validator), should be available in the relevant national geoportal catalog (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), and consecutively harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu).

 ## 4. Normative references <a name="normative-references"></a>

-_TO_BE_REVIEW_
+_TO_BE_REVIEWED_

 - **[ISO 19115-2:2019](https://schemas.isotc211.org/schemas/19115/-2/gmi/1.0/gmi.xsd)** - ISO 19115-2:2019, *Geographic information — Metadata — Part 2: Extensions for acquisition and processing*
 - **[ISO/TS 19139:2007](https://www.isotc211.org/2005/gmd/)** - ISO/TS 19139:2007, *Geographic information — Metadata — XML schema implementation*